realrussia/train-tickets-gateway-doc/articles/v2-migration-notes.rst

 Breaking changes
 ====

-response/Train
+#. response/Train
     * Times of departure and arrival are changed the format to ISO 8601 ('YYYY-MM-DDThh:mm:ss±hh:mm')

+#.
+To unauthorized requests system used to redirect to another url, but now it responds with 403 error with message "Authentication Failed.".

 .. _deprecations:
 Deprecations